-Due to the condition of this countries roads, a wheel nut can quite possibly loosen itself on a journey through the vibration from the road.
+Due to the condition of this country’s roads, a wheel nut can quite possibly loosen itself on a journey through the vibration from the road.

-Once in the habit of doing this check it will only take a couple of minutes, but will give you piece of mind that your wheel will not roll pass you on the motorway causing you a hefty bill or worse still causing a accident to your vehicle and even someone else’s.
+Once in the habit of doing this check, it will only take a couple of minutes but will give you piece of mind that your wheel will not roll past you on the motorway causing you a hefty bill or worse still causing an accident to your vehicle and even someone else’s.

 We have filmed a short video on how to tighten your caravan wheel nuts with a torque wrench.

-Your wheel nuts torque figure can be found in your handbook or on the weight plate located by the door of your caravan.
+Your wheel nuts torque figure should be found in your handbook or on the weight plate located by the door of your caravan.

-It will be given in Newton Meters (Nm) and may possible be called (Wheel Bolt Torque).
+It will be given in Newton Meters (Nm) and may possibly be called (Wheel Bolt Torque).

 Once you have the correct figure for your caravan you can now set your torque wrench to the correct setting.

-If the wheel nuts haven’t been removed and you are just checking the torque, it is best practice to first loosen the nut first.
+If the wheel nuts haven’t been removed and you are just checking the torque, it is best practice first to loosen the nut.
 This will ensure that the wheel nut has not been over-torqued.